Nuke User Guide v2.1

 open [ <file name> ] -m <module code> -c <category name> -t <task description>

-To open a single file, enter its file name.
+To open a single file, enter its

 Example Usage